EskelinenAntti/tmuxide/README.md

 ide open path/to/my/project
 ```

-The command will open existing tmux session for given folder if it exists, or as expected, create a new session if didn't exist.
+The command will open existing tmux session for given folder if it exists, or as expected, create a new session if it didn't exist.
 You can also specify any command together with the directory, e.g.

 ```bash
 ide open path/to/my/project lazygit